dji-sdk/Onboard-SDK-Doc/source/introduction/osdk-hardware-introduction.md

 * Remote controller features
 * Price

-### Handheld Camera

-DJI's handheld camera Osmo series allows users to take smooth, professional videos when the user is moving by integrating DJI's aircraft camera stabilization gimbal technology onto an easy to carry handle.

 ### Stand Alone Components

-Two components of the aircraft (flight controller, wireless link) can be used on DJI or third party airframes.
-Some of these components are supported to a limited degree in the DJI Mobile SDK.
+A3 and N3 flight controllers are two components of the aircraft (flight controller, wireless link) that can be used on DJI or third party airframes.
+These components are fully supported in DJI Onboard SDK and offer limited support in DJI Mobile SDK.

 ### Accessories

-DJI aircraft and handheld cameras are compatible with a number of DJI accessories.
-Some of these accessories are also supported by the DJI Mobile SDK, meaning the mobile device will be able to interact with the accessory to some degree.
+DJI aircraft are compatible with a number of DJI accessories.
+Some of these accessories are also supported by the DJI Onboard SDK, meaning the onboard computer will be able to interact with the accessory to some degree.

 ## Components